keekeen/MX-Switch-Break-In-Machine/README.md

 # MX Switch Break-In Machine
 A simple machine designed to actuate/ break-in MX style switches consistently and repetitively for a smoother push feel.
+Watch the assembly process and operation of the machine [here]() also.

 ## Specifications
 - Max number of switches: 36